-SAARC was founded in the mid-1980s, primarily as a vehicle to increase trade within South Asia by delinking the region's political conflicts from economic cooperation.
+SAARC was founded in the mid-1980s primarily as a vehicle to increase trade within South Asia by delinking the region's political conflicts from economic cooperation.
 Its seven member states-Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka-adopted the principle of unanimity in selecting multilateral questions for debate.
 Despite frequent consultative committee meetings, progress toward increased trade remained limited in 1994.
+Pakistan's trade with India, for instance, is extremely limited.
 At the annual SAARC summit in April 1993, members agreed to negotiate a South Asian Preferential Trade Agreement by 1996 that would lower or abolish tariffs among members.